liuyejia/starter-hugo-academic/content/publication/HotEthics/index.md

 publication_types: ['1']

 # Publication name and optional abbreviated publication name.
-publication: HotEthics, 2024
+publication:  Workshop on Hot Topics in Ethical Computer Systems
-publication_short: Workshop on Hot Topics in Ethical Computer Systems, ASPLOS 2024.
+publication_short: In *HotEthics* 2024 (Co-located with ASPLOS)

 # Display this page in the Featured widget?
 featured: true